chipsalliance/firrtl-spec/spec.md

 circuit, port `b`{.firrtl} will be connected to `myport1`{.firrtl}, and port `a`{.firrtl} will be connected to `myport2`{.firrtl}.

-Note that connect and partial connect statements have equal priority, and later connect or partial connect statements always take priority over earlier connect or partial connect statements.
 Conditional statements are also affected by last connect semantics, and for details see [@sec:conditional-last-connect-semantics].

 In the case where a connection to a circuit component with an aggregate type is followed by a connection to a sub-element of that component, only the connection